-Twice during May and June 1964 Ranch Hand shifted its base of operations north to Da Nang while waiting for further targets in the Delta.
-The cooperation of the host base enabled Ranch Hand to move and be ready to begin operations in one day.
-The targets sprayed from Da Nang were mainly winding mountain roads which connected South Vietnamese outposts along the Laotian border.
-The Ranch Hand crews changed their tactics against these targets which were located between mountains and had variations in elevation of up to 1,500 feet, quite distinct from the targets they were used to spraying in the flatter terrain further south.
-To increase maneuverability and climb performance, crews reduced the C-123s' weight and fuel loading as much as could be tolerated.
+Twice during May and June 1964 Ranch Hand shifted its base of on ations north to Da Nang while waiting for further targets in the Delta. cooperation of the host base enabled Ranch Hand to move and be ready begin operations in one day.
+The targets sprayed from Da Nang was mainly winding mountain roads which connected South Vietnamese on posts along the Laotian border.
+The Ranch Hand crews changed their tics against these targets which were located between mountains and had variations in elevation of up to 1,500 feet, quite distinct from the target they were used to spraying in the flatter terrain further south.
+To increase maneuverability and climb performance, crews reduced the C-123s' weigh and fuel loading as much as could be tolerated.
 They also flew the runs with the downhill slope of the targets whenever possible.
-Uphill targets were difficult and demanded extreme caution, requiring climb power to full power at all times and leaving little margin for error.
+Uphill targets were different to the company of the targets whenever possible. ficult and demanded extreme caution, requiring climb power to full power at all times and leaving little margin for error.
 Ranch Hand was able to rapidly reload the aircraft between sorties, reducing turnaround time to about ten minutes per aircraft.
 This enabled the unit to fly as many as six sorties in a three-hour period with only two aircraft.
-They used this capability to advantage on four of the mountain targets, completing them in one morning where they would normally have needed two to three days.
-Because the Viet Cong could not move their forces in such a short period of time, the spray planes received little ground fire and sustained only four hits on the total of 26 sorties flown from Da Nang.21
+They used this capability to advantage on four of the mountain targets, completing them in one morning where they would normally have needed two to three days Because the Viet Cong could not move their forces in such a short period of time, the spray planes received little ground fire and sustained only four hits on the total of 26 sorties flown from Da Nang.21